Franchise Education Center

 2. Comprehensive review of the Franchise Disclosure Document (FDD), the Agreement you will sign with the Franchisor, and all of its Exhibits.

-3. Comprehensive written analysis of your Franchise Documents including Indication of major red flags and critical provisions in the contract client may want to negotiate or consider further
+3. Comprehensive written analysis of your Franchise Documents including Indication of major red flags and critical provisions in the contract client may want consider further

-4. Overview and outline of critical provisions in the contract, the client may want to negotiate or consider further, and potential strategies for such.
+4. Overview and outline of critical provisions in the contract, the client may want to consider further, and potential strategies for such.

 5. Phone/Zoom consultation (however long it takes- typically 30 min to 1 hour) with the Client regarding all the above.

-(basically, everything to get you to the signing of the Franchise Agreement)
+(basically, everything to get you to the signing of the Franchise Agreement with never extra fees)

 Item 3: Litigation History - This section discloses information about any litigation that the franchisor, its affiliates, or its officers and directors have been involved in, including any ongoing or settled legal disputes.
 This information can give you an idea of the franchisor's legal history and any potential risks.